william-opie/home-media-server/README.md

       - ${DOWNLOAD_ROOT}/movies:/data/torrents/movies
 ```

-Note you will lose the hard link ability, ie your files will be duplicated.
+💡**Note:** You will no longer be able to use hardlinks with this configuration, so your files will be duplicated between the torrent and media storage locations.

 In Sonarr and Radarr, go to `Settings` > `Importing` > Untick `Use Hardlinks instead of Copy`